3 Classification: Basic Concepts and Techniques

 cfs(type ~ ., data = _)

 Black-box feature selection uses an evaluator function (the black box) to calculate a score to be maximized.
+This is typically the best method, since it can use the actual model for selection.
 First, we define an evaluation function that builds a model given a subset of features and calculates a quality score.
 We use here the average for 5 bootstrap samples (method = "cv" can also be used instead), no tuning (to be faster), and the average accuracy as the score.

 evaluator <- function(subset) {